CPSP Reporting - Frequently Asked Questions

 Is it secure?

-The data is fully encrypted, and transmitted and hosted securely in Canada.
-It’s hosted at the National Microbiology Lab in Winnipeg, a level 4 facility, by the Canadian Network for Public Health Intelligence, which is part of the Public Health Agency of Canada.
-The data will only be used for the defined purposes of CPSP.
+The data is fully encrypted and is transmitted and hosted securely in Canada.
+It’s hosted at the National Microbiology Lab in Winnipeg, a level-4 facility, by the Canadian Network for Public Health Intelligence, which is part of the Public Health Agency of Canada.
+The data will only be used for the defined purposes of the CPSP.

 • Data is transmitted using SSL technology.